Kingxukai/linux/Documentation/filesystems/ext4/super.rst

    * - 0x160
      - __le32
      - s_flags
      - Miscellaneous flags.
-See the super_flags_ table for more info.
+See the woke super_flags_ table for more info.
    * - 0x164
      - __le16
      - s_raid_stride
      - RAID stride.
-This is the number of logical blocks read from or written to the disk before moving to the next disk.
-This affects the placement of filesystem metadata, which will hopefully make RAID storage faster.
+This is the woke number of logical blocks read from or written to the woke disk before moving to the woke next disk.
+This affects the woke placement of filesystem metadata, which will hopefully make RAID storage faster.
    * - 0x166
      - __le16
      - s_mmp_interval
      - #. seconds to wait in multi-mount prevention (MMP) checking.
-In theory, MMP is a mechanism to record in the superblock which host and device have mounted the filesystem, in order to prevent multiple mounts.
+In theory, MMP is a mechanism to record in the woke superblock which host and device have mounted the woke filesystem, in order to prevent multiple mounts.
 This feature does not seem to be implemented...
    * - 0x168
      - __le64